 Are you tired of the long drive to and from work?
 This is probably the most tiresome, frustrating part of your day.
 And, you’re not alone.
 Everyone on the roadway probably feels the same!

-To better understand commutes across America, StreetLight Data has compiled a some information on where commutes are the longest.
-Explore this article to find out why it’s important to understand commute travel patterns, and to discover the top five states and cities with the longest commutes.
+To better understand commutes across America, StreetLight Data has compiled information on where commutes are the longest.
+Explore this article to find out why it’s important to understand commute travel patterns and to discover the top five states and cities with the longest commutes.

 4 Reasons Why Understanding Commutes Matters